top of page

 Some advice from an adult child

-I also asked one of our children what counsel he’d give parents as they relate to their children and spouses.
+I also asked one of our children what counsel he’d give parents as they relate to their adult children and spouses.
 He had three suggestions:

 1. Seek to understand the context of where your children and their spouses are coming from: life stage, age of children, health issues, pace of life, etc.